 The property forms part of an established residential area in the town of Stranraer.
-The surrounding properties in the immediate vicinity are generally of a differing style.
-A range of typical local amenities can be found within the town.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found nearby.

 2. Description: